A suffix is a group of letters that we put after a word to make a new word. It modifies its meaning or changes the word into a different word class.

 supervise (verb) – supervision (noun)

-The teacher is supervising the students.
+The manager is supervising the new workers on site.

 We also use -tion to make nouns from certain verbs: